 The trustee is then legally bound to pay the proceeds to the beneficiaries you have named on the trust form.

-When you head upstairs, your assets pass into your estate.
+When you shuffle off this mortal coil, your assets pass into your estate.

 Before dividing up your estate, your solicitor must get a grant of probate.

 This may take up to a year and generally, the solicitor cannot distribute your asset before probate is granted.

 Using a suitable trust may avoid probate and allow your solicitor to pay your policy benefits immediately.

 You specify who gets the proceeds of your life insurance policy but you can alter your trust at any time.